28th May 2022

-Here are some key highlights from their 2020 report, while we await this year’s data calculations:
+Here are some key highlights from their report for 2021:

-In 2020, every penny the average person earned up until May 29th went straight to the taxman.
-From May 30th (Tax Freedom Day) onwards, the average person got to keep every penny they earnt.
+In 2021, every penny the average person earned up until May 30th went straight to the taxman.
+From May 31st (Tax Freedom Day) onwards, the average person got to keep every penny they earn.

 Every individual will have a different Tax Freedom Day.
 In theory it will come later for high-earners and earlier for low-earners and the unemployed.
 In practice, this isn’t necessarily true because the HMRC does not simply tax income but also taxes consumption, investment and ‘sin’ activities at different rates.
 This includes indirect taxes (such as VAT, fuel duty, council tax) as well as direct taxes (Income Tax and National Insurance).

-Interestingly, Tax Freedom Day has trended later each year since 1995, nearly creeping into June.
-What might 2021’s figures reveal?
+Interestingly, Tax Freedom Day has trended later each year since 1995, nearly creeping into June in 2021, and very likely to do so for 2022.

 There are a few things that everyone can do to move their Tax Freedom Day legitimately.
-Making sure your assets & liabilities are in the right:
+Making sure your assets and liabilities are in the right

-Legally and ethically you can move that day, and if you need professional help with this, then please get in touch.
+Legally and ethically, you can move that day, and if you need professional help with this, then please let us know.

-While Tax Freedom Day is not meant as anything other than an illustration and thought provoker - it does really bring home the reality of taxation and how you can help address it.
+Tax Freedom Day is not meant as anything other than an illustration and thought provoker - it really brought home to the pain of taxation and how you can help address it.
+I hope this helped you also.